 I received a few calls and text messages from people who it appears exclusively call to ask for a discount – maybe as a sport or hobby?
 I never outright said no to these requests, and was open to negotiation, but I wanted them to come and look at the car first before doing so.

-All but 3 of the people who called, and asked for discount, bothered to take it further than that, so I’d say no need to get too excited by a phone call only.
+All but 3 of the people who called, and asked for discount, didn’t bother to take it further than that, so I’d say no need to get too excited by a phone call only.

 3. Wheeler Dealers